I Upheld Traditional Dating Values In A Modern World

 Netflix and “chill” is never, and will never be, a real date

-I rarely classified dates that mocked a hangout.
-To me, going to one another’s place as a non-exclusive couple was not considered a date – it was simply hanging out.
-Unfortunately, any expectation of courtship is seen as having too high of expectations instead of respectable dating standards these days.
+Listen, hangouts are NOT dates.
+To me, going to one another’s place as a non-exclusive, dating couple was not considered a date – it was simply hanging out.

 In modern dating people are also complaining that dates are not authentic anymore.
-I can bet the absence of effort, planning, creativity, anticipation, and quality standards are a huge chunk as to why.
+I can bet the absence of effort, planning, creativity, anticipation, and standards are a huge chunk as to why.

 A real date takes effort in planning, some creativity and, at times, some patience (it really isn’t the end of the world if you only see one another once a week).
-Yes, it is about stepping out of the comforts of every day, technologically-based life, penciling in that time together into your busy schedules, and actually planning an activity rather than barrel rolling into being an “old married couple” from the start.
+Yes, it is about stepping out of the comforts of every day, technologically based life, penciling in that time together into your busy schedules, and actually planning an activity rather than barrel rolling into being an “old married couple” from the start.

 The Dating Manual - Self-help Printable Workbook Created by theMRSingLink LLC